bow/crimson/README.md

 ## Contributing

-If you are interested, `crimson` accepts the following types contribution:
+If you are interested, Crimson accepts the following types contribution:

   * Documentation additions (if anything seems unclear, feel free to open an issue)
   * Bug reports